thunderbird/webext-docs/compose.rst

       A single newsgroup name or an array of newsgroup names.

-   .. _compose.ComposeDetails.overrideDefaultFccFolderId:
+   .. _compose.^compose^details.override^default^fcc^folder^id:

    .. api-member::
       :name: [``overrideDefaultFccFolderId``]
-      :type: (:ref:`folders.MailFolderId`, optional)
+      :type: (:ref:`folders.^mail^folder^id`, optional)
       :annotation: -- [Added in TB 127]

       This value overrides the default fcc setting (defined by the used identity) for this message only.
-Either a :ref:`folders.MailFolderId` specifying the folder for the copy of the sent message, or an empty string to not save a copy at all.
+Either a :ref:`folders.^mail^folder^id` specifying the folder for the copy of the sent message, or an empty string to not save a copy at all.
 Reset when set to :value:`null`.
 The permission :permission:`accountsRead` is required to use this property.

-   .. _compose.ComposeDetails.plainTextBody:
+   .. _compose.^compose^details.plain^text^body:

    .. api-member::
       :name: [``plainTextBody``]